zalando/skipper/docs/operation/operation.md

 ### Request filters span

-The request filters span logs shows `start` and `end` values for each filter applied.
+The request filters span logs show `start` and `end` events for each filter applied.

 ![request filter span with logs](../img/skipper_opentracing_request_filters_span_with_logs.png)

 ### Response filters span

-The response filters span logs shows `start` and `end` values for each filter applied.
+The response filters span logs show `start` and `end` events for each filter applied.

 ![response filter span with logs](../img/skipper_opentracing_response_filters_span_with_logs.png)

+Request and response filters event logging can be disabled by setting the `-opentracing-log-filter-lifecycle-events=false` flag and span creation can be disabled altogether by the `-opentracing-disable-filter-spans` flag.

 ### Auth filters span